A white luxury SUV parked on a coastal road with palm trees and the ocean in the background.

 Denver has its share of rugged individualists, and your emails should speak to individuals, not just demographics:

-• Segmentation: Divide your email list based on user behavior, preferences, or purchase history.
+• Segmentation: Divide your email list drawd from user behavior, preferences, or purchase history.

-• Automation: Send personalized emails based on triggers like cart abandonment or new product arrivals.
+• Automation: Send individualized emails drawd from triggers like cart abandonment or new product arrivals.

 Mailchimp reports that segmented email campaigns have a 14.31% higher open rate and a 100.95% higher click-through rate.

-5. Data-Driven Decisions: The Crystal Ball of E-commerce
+5. AnalyTics based Decisions: The Crystal Ball of E-commerce

 Analytics might not have the sex appeal of an influencer in a bikini, but in the e-commerce world, data is your best friend.
-Understanding and leveraging data helps in making informed decisions that can catapult your business ahead of the competition.
+Analyzing and doing your best with data helps in making informed decisions that can catapult your business ahead of the competition.

 Tools and Metrics: Numbers Don’t Lie